 Street style photographers are not just looking for colour, they’re looking for lots of it.
 So, while a single bright colour might get you noticed, the more colour photographers notice, the more likely they’ll want to capture in their photos the vitality, energy and chutzpah you’re projecting.
 Dress like you’re making a big, bold, colourful but tasteful statement and you’re likely to be rewarded by having your lovely mug snapped.

 There’s an argument that goes: it’s not possible to be wearing too much colour or too much make-up to be noticed by a street style photographer.
 But we advise caution.
-Strutting around like a tired old circus clown, with too much make-up, too many colours, and overblown hair might just see the photographer look straight past you at the person walking behind you who has taken a bit more care.
-It’s always a subjective call, but overall remember, your street style photographer is on the lookout for a colourful, vibrant photograph that projects energy (that’s been produced with a bit of effort), not just something that looks like a splash of paint, or daubed.
+Too much make-up, too many colours, and overblown hair might just see the photographer look straight past you at the person walking behind you who has taken a bit more care.
+It’s always a subjective call, but overall remember, your street style photographer is on the lookout not only for colour, but a look that’s been produced with care and a bit of effort, not something that stands out for the wrong (loud) reasons.

 And finally, probably the single most defining rule that most clearly and easily identifies what a street style photographer is looking for: originality.

 It might be quirky, it could be edgy, it might even be glamorous.
 And it will most likely be unique.
 But so long as it’s stylish – and it “works”- original style looks will always get you noticed.

 So long as you look different enough to the next fashionista, you’ll look different enough to be photographed.
 If you look too much like the next person, or the person after that, then sadly, you wont be spotted in the crowd, no matter how “nice” you look.
 So, not it’s not just about your style, it’s also about your originality: your own stamp.

 So, now you know how to get spotted by a street style photographer, our guys will be looking forward to snapping you in the street!